Open-Game-Standards-Alliance/Local-Telemetry-Standard/README.md

 The `drive_system` object describes the propulsion and aerodynamics of the vehicle.

-- `propulsion`: Details about the propulsion system, including type and drive points.
-  - `type`: Array of propulsion types the vehicle uses.
-  - `drive_points`: Information about each drive point, including position, suspension stiffness, travel, and terrain.
+  - `drive_points`: Information about each drive point, including type, position, suspension stiffness, travel, and terrain.
 - `aerodynamics`: Aerodynamic properties of the vehicle, such as lift coefficient, drag coefficient, and yaw moment coefficient.

 #### Vehicle Feedback